He tāone e hāngai ana ki te anamata

 Parking Policy 2020

 The Parking Policy provides a framework to guide future decision-making on the management of all Council-controlled parking spaces, and how parking supports achieving the vision for Wellington.
 The Parking Policy refers to the sustainable transport hierarchy, which gives highest priority to active modes of transport, such as walking, biking, and public transport.
-This means that when we make decisions on using road space, these active modes take a higher priority to parking.
+This means that when we make decisions on using street space, these active modes take a higher priority than parking.

 Parking Policy 2020